Automated SQL Injection Detection

 - Complex queries: Nested SQL or stored procedures can evade detection.

-- Rate limiting: Aggressive scanning may trigger WAFs (Web Application Firewalls) or IP bans.
+- Rate limiting: Aggressive scans may trigger WAFs or IP bans.

 Operational Challenges

-- Legacy systems: Older applications may lack logging or input validation.
+- Legacy systems: Older applications often lack input validation or logging.

 - Resource constraints: Automated scans can be computationally expensive.

-- Skill gaps: Interpreting tool outputs requires expertise in SQL and security.
+- Skill gaps: Interpreting tool outputs requires SQL and security expertise.

 Practical Applications